TerrariumHabitant/Game/README.md

 # Game
-This is a choose-your-adventure game.
+This is a choose-your-own-adventure game.